An AI assistant that runs your Airbnb the way a co-host would

 - Chases the review with a friendly nudge the morning after checkout, once

-It's not a channel manager and it won't pretend to run a 50-door portfolio.
 It's the co-host a solo host actually needs: one that picks up the repetitive messaging and scheduling so you only step in for the judgment calls.
+Run more doors and it scales with you — give each listing its own details and it keeps them straight, and it can call your channel manager or PMS over its API to read bookings and write blocks.

 Related pages in this workflow